 17 out of 165 KO annotations that have been predicted only by HamFAS were originated from reference fungi.
 A large number of KOs (100/165) come from other eukaryote taxa.
 Other 29% annotations have been obtained from reference archaea and bacteria species.

+=> how to explain ko from eukaryotes:

+(1) no fungal orthologs - only 6 fungal ref => so many independent losses or just few?

+or (2) fungal orthologs have no KO => YES (92/100 have fungal orthologs)

+29% (archaea and bacteria) could be false pos => if they do not complement the pathways or don't make any sense

 Number of Pfam annotated domains

 Although a large fraction of yeast proteins (38%) have only one Pfam domain annotated, the others still have been assigned with at least 2 domains.

+=> to answer the question how informative the proteins are (if only one domain drives the fas score for those proteins => uninformative!
+But here there are still large number of proteins that have more than 1 domain).

+CÁCH TIẾP CẬN KHÁC (can be used as a master thesis): using FAS filter to estimate the "wrong identified/predicted gene" (the one which have significantly low fas score in comparison to the large fraction (the average) of other genes)

 PhyloProfile app